 How to Avoid Overstaying in Costa Rica

-- The best way to avoid overstaying in Costa Rica is to plan your trip carefully and make sure that you have a valid passport and tourist visa.
+- The best way to avoid overstaying in Costa Rica is to plan your trip carefully and ensure you have a valid passport and tourist visa.
 Always pay attention to how many days you were given your visa, and keep track of the expiration date.
 If you find yourself in a situation where you need to extend your stay, you can apply for an extension of your tourist visa at the immigration office in Costa Rica.
-Getting your visa extended can take several weeks, so planning and starting the process early is important.
+Extending your visa can take several weeks, so planning and starting the process early is important.
 Make sure you do it before your visa expires.
-You will need to provide a valid reason for the extension (for example, medical treatment or business purposes) and pay your fee.
+You must provide a valid reason for the extension (for example, medical treatment or business purposes) and pay your fee.

 Note: many people make a mistake by considering 90 days to be exactly 3 months, but remember, that Immigration is very particular about counting DAYS, not 3 months.
 Even 1 overstayed day can put you into trouble!